Greuceanu: Hungary

 This narrative was previously classified by Hungarian scholar János Berze Nágy in his own classification system as BN 319*, which, in the international index of Aarne-Thompson-Uther, corresponded to types 328A* and 300A.
 According to scholarship, Berze Nagy registered 30 Hungarian variants of type 319*.
+In addition, Hungarian scholar Ágnes Kovács, in Magyar Néprajzi Lexikon ("Hungarian Ethnographic Dictionary"), states that "traces" of the story were already known by the 18th century, in Palóc and Székely, while most of the variants collected in the 20th century originated from Szabolcs–Szatmár County.